 We have audited the accompanying consolidated balance sheets of CNinsure Inc. and its subsidiaries (the "Group") as of December 31, 2005 and 2006, and the related consolidated statements of operations, shareholders' equity and comprehensive income (loss), and cash flows for the three years ended December 31, 2004, 2005 and 2006 and the related financial statements included in Schedule 1.
-These financial statements and the related financial statement schedule are the responsibility of the Group's management.
+These financial statements and the related financial statements chedule are the responsibility of the Group's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Group is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audits include consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Group's internal control over financial reporting.
+Our audits include consideration of internal control over financial reporting.
+Our audits include consideration of internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

 In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of CNinsure Inc. and its subsidiaries as of December 31, 2005 and 2006, and the results of their operations and their cash flows for each of the three years ended December 31, 2004, 2005 and 2006 in conformity with accounting principles generally accepted in the United States of America.
-Also, in our opinion, the related financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects, the information set forth therein
+Also, in our opinion, the related financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects, the information set forth therein.